Zindaiji 3 is a visualization application for particle simulation data.

 If you set the prefetch 3, data would be loaded in advence up to 3 frames ahead of the current frame.

-The prefetch loading is done by another thread(s), so that the fall in the performance is small.
 With proper settings, prefetch can be much help for reduction of the waiting time in editing or rendering.